 Principle 1: Get what you need, when you need it

 Cloud computing, like eating in a restaurant, is all about having the on-demand service, getting the resources you want, when you want them.
 When you go to a restaurant you get the one thing you want – food!
-You don’t have to worry about how it’s going to get there, you just know that very soon you will be eating delicious burger.
+You don’t have to worry about how it’s going to get there, you just know that very soon you will be eating a delicious burger.
 While you probably won’t get the burger immediately, you will get it faster than if you were going to make it at home.
-To me that seems like the benefit of eating out.
+To me, that seems like the benefit of eating out.

 Cloud computing is also available on demand.
 The IT department can spin up new environments and resources as they are needed, without having to worry about waiting too long.
 It usually takes a few minutes, or maybe even a few hours for the cloud environment to be set up, it is much quicker than setting up an on-premise data centre.
 And once it has been spun up, the end user only has to worry about consuming the cloud resources.